The Fine-Grained Complexity of Episode Matching: Introduction

-A string $P$ is a \emph{subsequence} of a string $S$ if $P$ can be obtained by deleting characters from $S$.
-Given two strings $S$ and $P$, the \emph{Episode Matching} problem~\cite{cpm/DasFGGK97} is to compute the length of the shortest substring of $S$ that contains $P$ as a subsequence.
-The problem was introduced by Das et al.~\cite{cpm/DasFGGK97} in 1997 as a simplified version of the frequent episode discovery problem first studied by Mannila et al.~\cite{datamine/MannilaTV97}.
+The Episode Matching problem was introduced by Das et al.~\cite{cpm/DasFGGK97} in 1997 as a simplified version of the frequent episode discovery problem first studied by Mannila et al.~\cite{datamine/MannilaTV97}.
 Das et al.~\cite{cpm/DasFGGK97} gave an upper bound of $O(nm/\log n)$, where $n$ is the length of $S$ and $m$ is the length of $P$.
-Even though the problem and its variations have been thoroughly studied \cite{iandc/ApostolicoA02,fuin/KuriNM03,apal/BoassonCGM01,ipl/CegielskiGM06,jal/MakinenNU05,njc/CrochemoreIMRTT02} and have numerous applications in data mining~\cite{jnsm/KlemettinenMT99,icdm/AtallahGS04,kais/GwaderaAS05,datamine/MannilaTV97,iandc/ApostolicoA02}, the original $O(nm/\log n)$ upper bound has never been improved.
-In this paper we give an argument for why this is the case, by proving a lower bound conditioned on the \emph{Strong Exponential Time Hypothesis (SETH)} (see Conjecture \ref{con:SETH}).
+Even though the problem and its variations have been thoroughly studied \cite{iandc/ApostolicoA02,fuin/KuriNM03,apal/BoassonCGM01,ipl/CegielskiGM06,jal/MakinenNU05,njc/CrochemoreIMRTT02} and have many applications in data mining~\cite{jnsm/KlemettinenMT99,icdm/AtallahGS04,kais/GwaderaAS05,datamine/MannilaTV97,iandc/ApostolicoA02}, the original $O(nm/\log n)$ upper bound has never been improved.
+In Section~\ref{sec:lower_bound} we show why this is the case, by proving a lower bound conditioned on the \emph{Strong Exponential Time Hypothesis (SETH)} (actually, on the Orthogonal Vectors Hypothesis (OV)).
 This continues a recent line of research on quadratic lower bounds for string problems conditioned on SETH \cite{focs/BringmannK15,focs/BackursI16,icalp/EquiGMT19,algorithmica/KociumakaRS19,ipl/Polak18,algorithmica/DurajKP19,spire/Gibney20,jcomp/BackursI18,focs/AbboudBW15,icalp/AbboudWW14}.
 Our reduction is very simple and easily extends to binary alphabet and to unbalanced inputs.
-Our result is summarized by the following theorem. \begin{theorem} There is no $\epsilon>0$ for which Episode Matching on binary strings can be solved in time $O((nm)^{1-\epsilon})$, unless SETH is false. \end{theorem} Theorem \ref{thm:lower_bound_ovh} also holds for the restricted problem where $n^{\alpha-o(1)}\leq m \leq n^{\alpha+o(1)}$, for any $0<\alpha\leq 1$.
-We prove Theorem \ref{thm:lower_bound_ovh} via a simple reduction from the \emph{Orthogonal Vectors (OV)} problem.
-The idea is to construct strings $S$ and $P$ such that there exists a pair of orthogonal vectors if and only if there exists a ``short'' substring of $S$ that contains $P$ as a subsequence.
+Our result is summarized by the following theorem. \begin{theorem} For any $\epsilon>0$, Episode Matching on binary strings of lengths $n$ and $m = n^{\alpha}$ (for any fixed $\alpha\le 1$) cannot be solved in $O((mn)^{1-\epsilon})$ time, unless SETH is false. \end{theorem}